alexdevero/alex-devero-blog/__drafts__/draft--weakmaps.md

 ### Removing elements

-The best, and probably only, way to remove elements from WeakMaps is with the `delete()` method.
+The best, and probably the only, way to remove elements from WeakMaps is with the `delete()` method.
 This methods takes one parameter, a key.
 This is the object you used as the key to store the value associated with it.
-This metod will return either `true` or `false`. `true` if the pair in the WeakMap object has been removed successfully.
+This method will return either `true` or `false`. `true` if the pair in the WeakMap object has been removed successfully.

 If the pair was not removed it will return `false`.
 You will also get `false` if the key doesn't exit in the WeakMap.
-The same will also happen if the thin you are trying to pas as a key is not an object.
+The same will also happen if the thing you are trying to pass in as a key is not actually an object.

 ```JavaScript
 // Create new WeakMap